RebelGuy/chat-mate/projects/server/readme.md

 Currently there are 3 punishment types:
 1. `mute`: This is an internal punishment, and is used by the Client to hide messages of a certain user.
 A mute can be temporary or permanent.
 2. `timeout`: This is both internal and external (i.e. sent to YouTube and Twitch) and completely stops the user from sending messages in the livestream chat.
 It is always temporary.
-Due to limitations with the Masterchat implementation, timeouts must be at least 5 minutes long.
-Furthermore, we have a service that refreshes YouTube timeouts periodically if they are longer than 5 minutes.
+Due to limitations with the Youtube API, timeouts must be at most 1 day long.
 3. `ban`: This is essentially a permanent timeout.

 ## Testing